kdvalkov/telerik-github-actions-2021/README.md

 # telerik-github-actions-2021
 A repository created for practicing Github Actions

-This is a sample python application that demonstrated CI/CD principles.
+This is a sample python application that demonstrates CI/CD principles built on Github Actions, DockerHub and Google Cloud Platform.

 Main demonstratable objectives: